-Watch our video on the best time of day to trade stocks.
-Many new traders make the mistake of overtrading and don’t realize that there are specific times of day to trade that are better than others.
-During lunch time hours, you’re up against HFC’s or high frequency computers, which is the most difficult time to trade due to lack of liquidity.
+What is the best time of day to trade stocks?
+Unfortunately, many new traders make the mistake of overtrading and don’t realize that there are specific times of day to trade that are better than others.

 What Is the Best Time of Day to Trade Stocks?